Make sure you have what you need with these free homeschool portfolio checklists.

 - Student Name

 - Academic Year

-- Attendance Chart (We are legally required to homeschool 180 days.
+- Attendance Records or Chart (We are legally required to homeschool 180 days.
 Some states require a specific number of hours.)

 - Reading Log (includes curriculum and books the boys have read over the year)